Hayes v R: Background

 Hayes had been injured in a car accident in 1997.
 At the time she was working as a primary school teacher.
 She applied for and received from the Accident Compensation Corporation weekly compensation.
 She was paid for seven years, from time to time making declarations that she was still entitled to receive such payment.

-From late 1997 she helped run with her partner an effluent removal firm.
+From late 1997 she helped her partner run an effluent removal firm.
 From 2001 onwards, when her partner was himself the victim of a car accident, the role included active physical work.

-In the high court, confirmed on appeal, it was found that at every relevant time Hayes made a declaration she was still medically entitled to weekly compensation, she acted contrary to ss 229A (since repealed, but in force at the time for some of the relevant counts) or 228 of the Crimes Act 1961, in that she used a document with the intent to gain a pecuniary advantage.
+In the High Court, confirmed on appeal, it was found that at every relevant time Hayes made a declaration she was still medically entitled to weekly compensation, she acted contrary to ss 229A (since repealed, but in force at the time for some of the relevant counts) or 228 of the Crimes Act 1961, in that she used a document with the intent to gain a pecuniary advantage.

 The appeal to the Supreme Court proceeded on two grounds.
 Firstly that Hayes was not in receipt of a pecuniary advantage within the meaning of the statute.
 When she reaffirmed her entitlement, no advantage was gained as she was already entitled to the compensation.
 Secondly that the trial judge had erred in his directions on the requisite mens rea to make out the offence.
 The judge had directed the jury that Hayes must have honestly and reasonably believed she was entitled to compensation.